Nerian/Nerian.github.io/_posts/2014-04-30-the-16-most-common-questions-about-git.md

 * If you haven't publish it already

 {% highlight bash %}
-git reset 0d1d7fc32
+git reset commit_sha # The one you want to revert to.

 Protip:
-If you have staged changed and you don't want to keep them use the `--hard` option. git reset --hard 0d1d7fc32
+If you have staged changed and you don't want to keep them use the `--hard` option. git reset --hard commit_sha
 {% endhighlight %}

 ### How to force git to overwrite local files on pull